Chevrolet C/K (third generation): R/V-Series (1987–1991)

-For the 1987 model year, GM renamed the C/K series as the R/V series.
-Largely intended to distinguish the C/K series from its GMT400 successor (which would be produced alongside it), "R" was used for two-wheel drive and "V" for four-wheel drive; the nomenclature change was also applied to the vehicle identification number (VIN).
+For 1987, GM began the transition of replacing the Rounded-Line C/K. Though officially sold as 1988 model-year vehicles, the GMT400 generation was launched in April 1987, functionally allowing GM to market two full-size truck lines.
+The Rounded-Line series was redesignated as the R/V series ("R" = rear-wheel drive; "V" = 4x4) as its successor adopted the C/K moniker; the change was also applied to the vehicle identification number (VIN) of both generations.
 The 1987 R/V models continued production at Janesville, St. Louis, and Flint; the new 1988 GMT400 trucks entered production December 8, 1986, at Pontiac East, Oshawa, and the new Fort Wayne plant.

-For 1988, in a visible exterior change, the R/V trucks received a fender-mounted radio antenna, deleting the windshield-integrated design used since 1973.
-To reduce model overlap, regular cab pickups (except 1-ton 4×4 and chassis cab models) were discontinued (to shift buyers to the all-new fourth-generation C/K).